The design idea combines

 Tonearm Cable

-Four gold plated plugs at the cartridge end, and two non magnetic RCA cinch plugs at the RIAA preamp input are connected by a 34 AWG high frequency copper litz.
-A symmetrical wiring concept.
-The fifths wire is for shielding and grounding.
+- non magnetic RCA cinch plugs at the RIAA preamp input, connected by a 33 AWG high frequency copper litz wire.

 By twisting and gluing these wires together we try to make them mechanically and electrically stable.
-Only a few centimetres are untreated to keep the cable flexible where it leaves the tonearm.
+Only a few centimetres are untreated to keep the cable flexible, where it leaves the tonearm.